-I’ve got a post on Babble that is getting people’s goat again.
+A recent post targeting child free people and their parenting opinions is getting people’s goat.
 The backchannel* is in full swing it appears, so I felt an explanation, rebuttal, and greeting to those who are googling DadCAMP for the first time would be necessary.

 I wrote a very specific rant about 2 childless couples I know and how their lifestyle choices / complaining about those choices are frustrating to those of us with families.
 This is in no means a rant against couples who can’t have children, but rather a specific type of selfish couple that chooses not to have children and then complains about or campaigns against kids.

 Schooling is a major issue in Calgary, specifically the lack of available space where families are living while inner city schools sit empty, are closed, or are filled with children forced to spend up to an hour in each direction on school buses.
 The school my son will attend next year has less than 10% of its students within the walkable radius, the rest are bused in.

 It’s frustrating.
 While families seek homes near amenities their children will need, those without need for said amenities squat.
 Grumble.

 I also mentioned a colleague who has lamented about her lack of social life in the suburbs.
 The opposite of my inner city, friend, this woman and her husband moved to the far reaches of the city and then had the gall to complain it was nothing but strollers and school kids.
 They had a hard time finding buddies for random pub nights, and she couldn’t understand why people didn’t just “drop by” to her home 20km from the city centre.

 If you don’t want to be near kids, don’t move near kids.

 Who would have known that these childfree people have Facebook Groups and backchannel message boards dedicated to their childfree cause?
 (It seems everyone has a special interest group attached to their cause these days).